warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 * The ones I feel passionate about
 * The ones I struggled with and managed to find a solution for

 Both of these types of topics are easy for me to write the first draft.
-Sometimes it ends up being too wordy, other times my thoughts are all over the place and I realise I stumbled into an intersection of 4-5 different topics.
+I can write and publish a full post on them in about 2-3 hours.
+Those were the first topics I’ve taken to write about on this blog.
+Other posts take 15 hours and 6 editing passes spread across 3 months of writing, stewing, splitting, editing and rewriting.
+And if Tim Urban’s “[Wait but why](https://waitbutwhy.com/)” is any indication, [some topics require years of writing](https://waitbutwhy.com/2019/08/story-of-us.html).
+Sometimes the result ends up being too wordy, other times my thoughts are all over the place and I realise I stumbled into an intersection of 4-5 different topics.
 The latter situation is fascinating to me.
 It’s a clear direction that tells me “there’s something in that area worth exploring”.
-If I had a weekly or bi-weekly schedule exploring these types of topics wouldn’t be feasible to me.
+If I had a weekly or bi-weekly schedule, following that urge to explore these topics wouldn’t be feasible to me.
 I wanted to embrace difficult topics, and that’s another part of the reason why there won’t be a posting schedule now.

-I think focusing on consistent effort is instrumental in helping me steer towards interesting topics.
-Some topics are easy for me to think about.
-I can write and publish a full post on them in about 2 hours.
-Those were the first topics I’ve taken to write about on this blog.
-But not everything was this easy.
-There are other posts take 15 hours and 6 editing passes spread across 3 months of writing, stewing, splitting, editing and rewriting.
-And if Tim Urban’s “[Wait but why](https://waitbutwhy.com/)” is any indication, [some topics require years of writing](https://waitbutwhy.com/2019/08/story-of-us.html).
-With my current level of skills and intuition I don’t know whether a topic I pick is easy or difficult.
-I realise the difficulty after sinking 3 hours into it.
-If at that point I only scratched the surface of what I wanted to write about, then that’s a clear enough signals that I stumbled into 4 different topics that only seemed easy at the start.
-There are at least three choices by then:
-* Take the time to research and explore the topic fully
-* Focus on writing something short about a small part of it
-* Drop the topic

-With a weekly or bi-weekly schedule the longer exploration doesn’t seem feasible to me.
-At this point I don't want to give up the option of a deeper dive into an interesting topic.
-That’s why I choose to focus on writing every day and giving topics more time.

 Potential problems/risks resulting from this solution:
 * the lure of perfectionism